Williams v. Mississippi: Decision

-The U.S. Supreme Court unanimously rejected Williams' contention in a 9-0 vote, ruling that he had not shown that the administration of the Mississippi suffrage provision was discriminatory.
+The U.S. Supreme Court unanimously rejected Williams' contention in a 9–0 vote, ruling that he had not shown that the administration of the Mississippi suffrage provision was discriminatory.
 Justice Joseph McKenna wrote the opinion, stating, “The constitution of Mississippi and its statutes do not on their face discriminate between the races, and it has not been shown that their actual administration was evil; only that evil was possible under them.”
 This statement held even after the state admitted that its administration of these provisions had been carried out with a discriminatory intent.
 Essentially, the court ruled that, since the laws had the potential to be applied to anyone, they were technically nondiscriminatory.
 Any targeting of African Americans specifically was the result of bias in the people enforcing the laws; the laws themselves did not discriminate, they only gave administrative officers the option to discriminate, which was not in violation of the Fourteenth Amendment.

 Aftermath

 Other southern states created new constitutions with provisions similar to those of Mississippi's through 1908, effectively disenfranchising hundreds of thousands of blacks and tens of thousands of poor whites for decades.

 Although some northern Congressmen proposed reducing southern states' apportionment of seats in the House of Representatives to reflect the numbers of African Americans who were disenfranchised, no action was passed.
-With one-party rule, white Southern Democrats had a powerful voting block which they exercised for decades, for instance, to reject any Federal legislation against lynching.
+With one-party rule, white Southern Democrats had a powerful voting bloc which they exercised for decades, for instance, to reject any Federal legislation against lynching.
 (See Section Two of the 14th Amendment.)

 The Supreme Court indirectly overturned one aspect of this decision in Guinn v.
 United States in 1915 where it held that the use of grandfather clauses to enable whites to avoid the literacy tests used to exclude blacks was unconstitutional.
+In 2023 the Supreme Court refused to consider reviewing the felonies, in a case arguing that their perpetuation and continued enforcement under the Mississippi Constitution was still tainted by an original intent to disproportionately disenfranchise African-American Mississippians.
+Justice Ketanji Jackson, in dissent, argued that 'mere time cannot insulate from constitutional challenge a law that was invidious from its inception'.